 Low carbon gases

-For hydrogen or biomethane to work, the national gas grid would need to be repurposed and home boilers would need to be adapted or replaced.
-This is possible but would incur considerable cost.
-The benefit to this technology is that it requires very little behavioural change on the part of the homeowner – the heating system would operate in a very similar way as gas.
+For hydrogen to work, the pipes in the national gas grid would need to be replaced and home boilers would need to be adapted or changed.
+This is possible but could incur considerable cost.
+The benefit to this technology is that it requires very little behavioural change on the part of the homeowner – the heating system would operate in a very similar way as gas, and there would only need to be changes to the boiler at the point of switch (replacement or changing/addition of a few parts).
 There’s more on hydrogen for heating in this ECIU briefing.

 Biomass can be used to reduce emissions when used instead of more polluting fuels like oil in off gas grid properties.
 Support for biomass boilers has been available since 2011 via the Renewable Heat Incentive (RHI), but take-up has been low.